jnozzi/cocoadev.com/markdown/CrossClasses.md

 [destObject methodName:argument];

-You really should learn C, and then read General/ObjC.pdf, included in the Developer documentation.
+You really should learn C, and then read ObjC.pdf, included in the Developer documentation.

 ----

 I should probably go into a fair bit more detail as all I did was sound like a newbie.
 I know a fair bit of c so there is no problems there and I know that Classes don't have variables, instead they contain pointers.

-What I want to do is have a class with an General/NSDictionary in it.
-I want to be able to call to get this General/NSDictionary from another class.
+What I want to do is have a class with an NSDictionary in it.
+I want to be able to call to get this NSDictionary from another class.

 I have this;

-(General/NSDictionary *)dict
+(NSDictionary *)dict
 {
       return dict;
 }